Join the movement

 So, how do you get signed with one of these sync agents?
 And who are they?

-So last year, we launched Advanced Sync Strategies for Film, TV, and Video Games.
+So that’s why we launched Advanced Sync Strategies for Film, TV, and Video Games.

 Not only does he teach our students everything they need to know about the sync licensing world.
 He also, of course, teaches them how to get signed to agents.

-Enrollment is closed but we accept a limited amount of students through application.
-Enroll here.
+Enrollment is currently closed, but we accept a limited number of applicants.
+Apply here.

 Ari's Take Academy: Meet Advanced Sync Strategies Instructor Vo Williams